College of Law

 Biography

-He is a member of the Board of Trustees of the Gesellschaft für Arabisches und Islamisches Recht (GAIR), a member of the UK hybrid Islamic Finance Group, the Global South Economic Crimes Network, the Society for the Advancement of Socio-Economics (SASE), the Society of Legal Scholars, a regular speaker at the Cambridge Symposium for Economic Crime, and the institutional host of the annual SOAS-QFC Islamic Finance Public Lecture and Workshop.
-He regularly consults for leading law firms as well as public authorities such as the UK’s National Crime Agency.
+He is director of the Centre of Islamic and Middle Eastern Law (CIMEL), a member of the Board of Trustees of the Gesellschaft für Arabisches und Islamisches Recht (GAIR), a member of the All-Party Parliamentary Group on Islamic and Ethical Finance, the UK hybrid Islamic Finance Group, the Global South Economic Crimes Network, the Society for the Advancement of Socio-Economics (SASE), the Society of Legal Scholars, a regular speaker at the Cambridge Symposium for Economic Crime, and the institutional host of the annual SOAS-QFC Islamic Finance Public Lecture and Workshop.
+He consults for leading law firms and law enforcement authorities such as the UK’s National Crime Agency.

 PhD Supervision